A time-nonlocal multiphysics finite element method with Crank-Nicolson scheme for poroelasticity model with secondary consolidation: Numerical Examples

 The boundary term $\mathbf{f}_1$ can be obtained from the exact solution.
 The values of physical parameters are listed in Table \ref{cn_tab_time}.
 Other physical quantities $\lambda$, $\mu$, $\kappa_1$, $\kappa_2$, $\kappa_3$ can be computed via \eqref{chap2-4-25-11} and \eqref{chapt4-4-25-2}.

 Tables \ref{cn_tab_space_convergence_u} and \ref{cn_tab_space_convergence_p} present the numerical simulation results for displacement $\mathbf{u}$ and pressure $p$ in the spatial direction, respectively.
-The results show that the fully discrete time-nonlocal multiphysics finite element method achieves the following convergence rates in the spatial direction: the displacement attains $3$-order accuracy in the $L^2$ norm and $2$-order accuracy in the $H^1$ norm; the pressure attains $2$-order accuracy in the $L^2$ norm and $1$-order accuracy in the $H^1$ norm.
+The results show that the convergence orders of displacement $\mathbf{u}$ in the $L^2$ and $H^1$ norms are approximately $3$ and $2$, respectively; the convergence orders of pressure $p$ in the $L^2$ and $H^1$ norms are approximately $2$ and $1$, respectively.
 These results are consistent with the theoretical analysis.

-Tables \ref{cn_tab_time_convergence_u} and \ref{cn_tab_time_convergence_u} present the numerical simulation results for displacement $\mathbf{u}$ and pressure $p$ in the temporal direction, respectively.
-The results show that the fully discrete time-nonlocal multiphysics finite element method achieves $1$-order accuracy for both displacement and pressure in the temporal direction, which is consistent with the theoretical results.
+Tables \ref{cn_tab_time_convergence_u} and \ref{cn_tab_time_convergence_p} present the numerical simulation results for displacement $\mathbf{u}$ and pressure $p$ in the temporal direction, respectively.
+The results show that the convergence orders of both displacement $\mathbf{u}$ and pressure $p$ in the temporal direction are approximately $2$, which is consistent with the theoretical analysis.

 Figures \ref{chapt3_P2P1_test_u1} through \ref{chapt3_P2P1_test_p_fig} display the surface plots of displacement components $u_1$, $u_2$, and pressure $p$ at the final time $T$, computed with mesh parameter $h=\frac{1}{16}$ and time step $\tau=h^2$.
-Panel (a) shows the exact solution (plotted on a $100 \times 100$ grid), and panel (b) shows the numerical solution obtained using the time-nonlocal multiphysics finite element algorithm.
+Panel (a) shows the exact solution (plotted on a $100 \times 100$ grid), and panel (b) shows the numerical solution obtained using the time-nonlocal multiphysics finite element method.
 The good agreement between them verifies the effectiveness of the numerical method.

 {\bf Example 4.2~} This example mainly compares the error results between the Crank-Nicolson scheme and the backward Euler scheme.
 Let $\Omega= (0,1)\times(0,1)$, $T=2$, $\Gamma_{1}= \{ (0,y);~0\leq y\leq1 \}$, $\Gamma_{2}= \{(1,y);~0\leq y\leq1 \}$, $\Gamma_{3}= \{(x,1);~0\leq x\leq1 \}$, $\Gamma_{4} = \{(x,0);~0\leq x\leq1\}$.\\ The body force $\mathbf{f}=[f_1,f_2]^{T}$ and the source term $\phi$ are given by